CoPsyN-Sleep-Lab/Emotion-Reappraisal-MRI-Task/README.md

     - Logs information about the experiment such as key presses, timing of each screen, and experiment information
     - Difficult to read, but we use a parsing script that pulls out relevant information for the data analysis
     - Used for data analysis
+    - Includes variable **key_resp_rev**, which is coded as 'rating= XX."
+This variable is the participant's rating for each trial.
+The rating is properly coded according to counter balancing.
+A rating of 0 signifies that the participant did not respond.
   2. .csv File
     - Logs information about key press, timing of stimuli etc.
     - Easy to read, so can be used for data quality checks immediately after running the task.
     - Not used in data analysis
+# Variables in output of Parser Script

 # Stimuli Characteristics and Presentation
 All images in this task were taken from the International Affective Picture System (IAPS) and are stored in the img/iaps folder.